Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Gornergratbahn BergbahnGornergratbahn mit Matterhorn (Foto: Gornergrat Bahn)

-The train leaves Zermatt twice a day, with both trains departing in the morning.
-The schedule changes throughout the year and there are certain trains that don’t do the full journey between Zermatt and St. Moritz.
-To find your connection, please make sure you consult their current timetable.
+The train leaves Zermatt twice daily in the morning.
+The schedule changes throughout the year, and there are some trains that don’t run the entire route between Zermatt and St. Moritz.
+To find your connection, check the current timetable in advance.

-It takes just over 8 hours to complete and depending on what time you leave Zermatt, you’ll arrive in St. Moritz between 5 and 6 pm.
+The ride lasts a little over 8 hours, and depending on when you leave Zermatt, you’ll arrive in St. Moritz between 5:00 PM and 6:00 PM.

-Whenever you do arrive, spend the rest of the day strolling through this fancy mountain town in the Engadine.
+Once you arrive, you can spend the rest of the day strolling through this chic mountain village in the Engadin.

 Berglandschaft WinterOberalppass im Winter (Foto: Seraina Zellweger)